 Examples of State RTAP Program Training

 Indiana RTAP has provided two videos so visitors can take a virtual visit to their 60-person capacity training facility, resource center, and roadeos.
 Their training room even has a lift, so they can perform passenger assistance training.
-You'll also see their good neighbor Columbus Transit, who often provides vehicles for RTAP training sessions.
+The program’s neighbor Columbus Transit is included in the video; they often provide vehicles for RTAP training sessions.